margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people enjoying vacations
 * Grateful for a great aunt
 * Grateful for my parents at family group time
+* Grateful for the ancient meditation sounds
+* Grateful for a new day in Washington, DC
+* Grateful for people in the Christian Science community
+* Grateful for family members
+* Grateful for friends of family members
+* Grateful for people in Memphis
+* Grateful for people at insurance companies
+* Grateful for people from church working in the world
+* Grateful for the people outside
+* Grateful for God filling up all space outside of here
+* Grateful for other people from church
+* Grateful for how people paint reflections in water
+* Grateful to live fully in the present
+* Grateful for the sound of thunder
+* Grateful for one step at a time
+* Grateful for the people in and around Crossville, TN
+* Grateful for the helpfulness of people where I am
+* Grateful for the prayers of someone
+* Grateful for the airplane sound in the sky
 * Grateful for my sister and her soul
 * Grateful for my brother and his cheer and intelligence and kindness
 * Grateful for the gifts a great aunt gives